Kadorium/analise_grafica/frontend/README_frontend.md

 ### Tabbed Interface
 - The UI is organized into a series of tabs accessible via the sidebar (defined in `frontend/index.html`).
-- Each tab corresponds to a major workflow step or feature set (e.g., Data, Indicators, Strategies, Backtest, Optimization, Seasonality, Results).
+- Each tab corresponds to a major workflow step or feature set (e.g., Data, Indicators, Strategy & Backtest, Optimization, Seasonality, Results).
 - Clicking a tab updates the main content area to show the relevant section.
+The "Strategies" and "Backtest" tabs have been merged into a single "Strategy & Backtest" tab.
+This tab allows users to select a strategy, configure its parameters, set up backtesting parameters (initial capital, commission, date range), run the backtest, and view its results, all in one integrated section.

 ### Dynamic Content Loading
 - **Section Visibility**: `frontend/js/main.js` manages the visibility of these sections.
 When a tab is clicked:
     1. The previously active section is hidden.
     2. The target section (e.g., `div#data-section`) corresponding to the clicked tab is displayed.
     3. The URL hash is updated (e.g., `myapp.com/#data-section`) to reflect the current view, allowing for bookmarking and direct navigation.
-- **Conditional Navigation**: `main.js` includes logic (in `canActivateTab`) to prevent navigation to certain tabs if prerequisites are not met (e.g., data must be loaded and processed before indicator or strategy tabs can be accessed).
+- **Conditional Navigation**: `main.js` includes logic (in `canActivateTab`) to prevent navigation to certain tabs if prerequisites are not met (e.g., data must be loaded and processed before the "Strategy & Backtest" or "Indicators" tabs can be accessed).
 This relies on the `appState`.
 - **Page Title**: The main page title (H1 tag) is dynamically updated to reflect the currently active tab/section.

 ---